bday-boy/weeble/README.md

 - Add sharing text
 - Fix guess info badges/tooltips
 - Mess around with thresholds and see what works
+- Ignore anime that have titles/synonyms that already exist
+- Fix tooltips so that they don't mention explicit number values anymore and instead just mention the range

 ### Low-priority